President's House, Colombo: Gordon Gardens

 Set in about 4 acre of land, the residence gained further attraction when Governor Sir Arthur Hamilton Gordon laid out the Gordon Gardens at his own expense in honour of Queen Victoria's Golden Jubilee celebrations in 1887.
 The Gardens boast a variety of trees.
 A marble statue of Queen Victoria was removed from the gardens in 2006.
 Gordon Gardens were open to the public until 1980 when they were made part of the President's House; it is now off limits to the public.
 The site was the location for the 1881 Royal–Thomian cricket match.

 Kilometre Zero

 In Sri Lanka, all distances from Colombo are measured, formally, in miles, from the President's House.
-This practice began with the construction of the Colombo-Kandy road in 1830, which was the first modern highway in the island.
+This practice began with the construction of the Colombo-Kandy road in 1830, which was the first modern highway on the island.
 Since then, most of the highways originate from Colombo.

 Public access and security

-The King's House had limited opening to the public until the early part of the 20th century.
+The King's House had a limited opening to the public until the early part of the 20th century.
 Only colonial officers were allowed access to the Governor when in residence.